-Other members as designated by the club or sponsoring organization.
 The actual running of the race is the function covered by the race committee, whose chief or chairman would be a part of the organizing committee.
 Note that the race committee is very different from the race jury.

 Start and finish referees are appointed by the race committee and are non-voting jury advisors.
 The race committee appoints other chief officials, assistants and crews.
 The race committee, subject to approval of the team captains and race jury, if not previously assigned by FIS or USSA, may nominate course setters.

-The technical delegate, chief of course, course setters, referee, and assistant referee must be a member of USSA.
+The technical delegate, chief of course, course setters, referee, and assistant referee must be members of USSA.

-Chief of Race (also a Jury Member)
+- Chief of Race (also a Jury Member)

-Chief of Timing and Calculations
+- Chief of Timing and Calculations

-Race Administrator
+- Race Administrator

+- Finish Referee

+- · Chief of Course

-Chief Gate Judge
+- · Chief Gate Judge

-Start Referee\
+- Start Referee

-\Non-voting Jury advisors
+- Non-voting Jury advisors